 - King's University College at the Western University in London, Ontario (Canada) offers a Certificate Program in Grief and Bereavement Studies, as well as minor and major modules as part of an undergraduate degree in Thanatology.
 Most of its Thanatology courses are available by distance (email) education.

-- The University of Wisconsin-Madison offers a Grief Support Specialist Certificate training program for counselors, clergy, coaches, educators and other healthcare personnel.
+- The University of Wisconsin-Madison offers an online Grief Support Specialist Certificate training program for counselors, clergy, coaches, educators and other healthcare personnel.

 - The Grief Recovery Method offers its own certification training program, based on the work and writings of John W. James and Russell Friedman.